Semi-automatic rifle: Gas-operated rifles

 In 1908, General Manuel Mondragón patented the Mondragón rifle, designated the M1908.
 The rifle was used by Mexican forces in the Mexican Revolution, making Mexico the first nation to use a semi-automatic rifle in battle, in 1911.

 The M1 Garand was designed by John Garand in 1936 and initially produced for the United States military.

 Shortly after the Mondragón rifle was produced, France introduced its semi-automatic rifle, the Fusil Automatique Modele 1917, also known as the Repetier-Selbstlader-Gewehr M1917 (RSC M1917).
 The Modele 1917 had a locked breech, gas-operated action that was similar in its mechanical principles to the American M1 Garand.
 However, the shortened and improved version, the Model 1918, saw more use during the Moroccan Rif War from 1921 to 1926.
-The bolt-action Lebel Model 1886 rifle remained the standard French infantry rifle until it was replaced in 1936 by another bolt-action rifle, the MAS-36.
+The bolt-action Lebel Model 1886 rifle remained the standard French infantry rifle until it began to be replaced in 1936 by another bolt-action rifle, the MAS-36.

 The United Kingdom experimented with self-loading rifles during the interwar period, intending to replace the bolt-action Lee–Enfield with a self-loading rifle.
 This plan was discarded when the Second World War became imminent and the United Kingdom hastily rearmed with more traditional weapons designs.